Awlexus/grayjay-jellyfin-plugin/README.md

 # Development

-To start your Phoenix server:
+## Plugin code
+The code for the plugin itself can be found under `/priv/static/js/client.js`.

+## Start the server

+In order to start developing you need to start the software.

+1) Please be sure to have (Elixir)[https://elixir-lang.org/install.html] installed.
-  * Run `mix setup` to install and setup dependencies
+2) Run `mix setup` to install and setup dependencies
-  * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+3) Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 ## Learn more